raymondji/commitstack/README.md

 - While modern Git has made updating stacked branches much easier with [`--update-refs`](https://andrewlock.net/working-with-stacked-branches-in-git-is-easier-with-update-refs/), other tasks like keeping track of your stacks or pushing all branches in a stack are left to the user.
 - Moreover, stacking also typically involves additional manual steps on Gitlab/Github/etc, such as setting the correct target branch on each pull request.

-## Why commitstack over `<other stacking tool>`?
+## Why Commitstack over `<other stacking tool>`?

 The first reason is that while Github users are [spoiled](https://github.com/aviator-co/av) [for](https://graphite.dev/) [choice](https://github.com/spacedentist/spr), most of the popular options don't support Gitlab.
-- If you want a stacking tool that integrates with both Gitlab and Github, commitstack is the one of the few options I'm aware of.
+- If you want a stacking tool that integrates with both Gitlab and Github, Commitstack is the one of the few options I'm aware of.
 Another one is [git-spice](https://github.com/abhinav/git-spice).
 - If you need Gitlab support only, the most prominent option seems to be the [`glab stack`](https://docs.gitlab.com/ee/user/project/merge_requests/stacked_diffs.html) CLI command.
-The user experience is pretty different between `glab stack` and commitstack, so see which one suits your preferences.
+The user experience is pretty different between `glab stack` and Commitstack, so see which one suits your preferences.

-The second reason is that if you already stack branches natively using Git and/or know your way around `git rebase`, you might really like the user experience of commitstack.
+The second reason is that if you already stack branches natively using Git and/or know your way around `git rebase`, you might really like the user experience of Commitstack.
 It's designed to lean on existing Git concepts/functionality as much as possible, so it should be easy to learn and integrate into your Git workflow.

 ## Installation